Mornor/terraform-website/README.md

   - 1 Elastic Load Balancer

 #### How to
+- Build the new AMI with Packer (see Packer section) and copy/paste the AMI id into the `variables.tf` [file](https://github.com/Mornor/terraform-website/blob/master/terraform/variables.tf).
 - Change/adapt the `variables.tf` [file](https://github.com/Mornor/terraform-website/blob/master/terraform/variables.tf).
 - Check the plan: `terraform plan`
 - Apply it: `terraform apply`